Australian Model Madi Edwards Flaunts Incredible Figure In Tight Yellow Dress That Fits Like A Glove

-Madi Edwards shared a new photo to Instagram this week that was sure to have gotten more than a few pulses racing.
+Madi Edwards shared a new photo on Instagram this week that was sure to have gotten more than a few pulses racing.

 The latest addition to the Australian model’s feed was shared on Wednesday, November 20, and was an instant hit with her 698,000 followers.
 In the snap, the 24-year-old stood outside in front of a rusty wall.
 She had both hands on her head and wore a blissful look on her face as she basked in the rays of the golden sun, noting in the caption she was “clearly enjoying” the beautiful day.